Bona Drag: 20th anniversary reissue

-In October 2010, the album was reissued on the resurrected Major Minor label, with six officially unreleased studio recordings.
+On 4 October 2010, the album was reissued on the resurrected Major Minor label, with six officially unreleased studio recordings.
 The artwork was edited and inner artwork updated with previously unseen photos chosen by Morrissey.
-It entered the UK charts at number 67.
-The reissue notably included several edits, including removing a verse from 'Ouija Board Ouija Board' and restoring a previously cut verse to 'Piccadilly Palare'.
+It entered the UK charts at No. 67.
+The reissue included several edits, specifically a removed verse from "Ouija Board, Ouija Board" and a restored verse to "Piccadilly Palare".

 Track listing

-All songs by Morrissey and Street, except where noted.
+All songs by Morrissey and Stephen Street, except where noted.